 - The solutions architect of an organization sells, but then is nowhere to be found during the work

-That last bullet point hits home for us.
-To be entirely transparent, in the past we were so guilty of this that it’s embarrassing to even remember it.
+That last bullet point hits home for us, as we’ve been guilty of it in the past.
 Much like your own situation may be, it wasn’t intentional.
 We keep our sales team lean (you’re listening to the one sales person in the organization as you read this) and for a long time the main support person was our CEO, Tiffany.
 When Tiffany and I would sell a new project, we’d clunkily lob it over the proverbial fence to our client teams, and they’d have to figure out what to do with the project.
-In other words: our new customer bought a Tiffany-generated idea and then suddenly were working with a non-Tiffany team.
+In other words: our new customer bought a Tiffany-generated idea and then suddenly found themselves working with a non-Tiffany team.
 Not a great client experience, right from the start, and it set our consulting leads up for failure.

 - Look at your sales process and establish whether you’re performing a bait and switch, and where